Anna-Assistant/Anna/docs/README.md

 - [How are files arranged?](https://github.com/Anna-Assistant/Anna/blob/master/docs/ArrangementOfFiles.md)

-# CONTRIBUTING

-## Code Practices

-Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
-We want to focus on the code quality more than on managing pull request ethics.

-- [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
-This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

-- Single commit per pull request and name the commit as something meaningful, example: `Adding <-issue-name-and-number->`.

-- Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern `Fixes #<issue number> <commit message>`.

-- Provide the link in the comment section of your pull request from your forked repository or relevant screenshots of the changes for easier review.

-- Pull Request older than 4 days with no response from the contributor shall be marked closed.

-- Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

-Also, we have a team of maintainers to whom you can write if your pull-request goes unnoticed.
-They may have time.

 [https://anna-assistant.github.io/](https://anna-assistant.github.io/)

 You can talk to us on  [Zulip](https://anna.zulipchat.com/) or [Tweet](https://twitter.com/anna_assistant) or comment on issues to contribute.